htutwaiphyoe/htutwaiphyoe/README.md

 [![Wakatime](https://wakatime.com/badge/user/89cef132-7873-4db7-8f6d-0d48412d0c33.svg)](https://wakatime.com/@89cef132-7873-4db7-8f6d-0d48412d0c33)

-A passionate software engineer with over 1 year of work experience in web development specializing frontend with ReactJS & NextJS.
+A young, energetic and passionate software engineer with over 1 year of professional work experience in web development specializing frontend technologies.
 Interested in Computer Science, Software Engineering and Programming.
 Eager to learn and grow with positive mental attitude.
-Excited to build fully-fledged web based applications using modern technologies.
+Excited to build fully-fledged web based softwares using modern technologies.
 Willing to share knowledge and experience in my career to others.

 ### How To Reach me